Texas Roadhouse Rolls

 Sweet, fluffy copycat Texas Roadhouse Rolls are always a hit!
 Slather them with our homemade cinnamon butter and you will feel like you are eating in the restaurant.
 They melt in your mouth and are so light and tender.

 Who else is like me and goes to Texas Roadhouse, eats all the rolls, and ends up taking their dinner home in a takeout box?
 Happens every time!
-I can’t resist those buttery, soft rolls.
+I can’t resist those buttery, soft rolls especially when paired with cinnamon honey butter.

 I love them so much I came up with a copycat recipe to make at home.
 Now you don’t have to go out to get your fix – you can make these melt-in-your-mouth dinner rolls at home.
 They are so good and great for holidays, special dinners, or whenever you get a craving!